 Cubero is a tiny town located in the state of New Mexico.
 With a population of 281 people and just one neighborhood, Cubero is the 144th largest community in New Mexico.

-Cubero is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Cubero is generally considered to be a blue-collar town.
+0.00% of the Cubero workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cubero is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Cubero who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Cubero has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Cubero has few renters and college students.
 But the biggest reason it is quieter in Cubero than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Cubero may be for you.